 Bare Shaft Testing Impacts To The Left

-- Brace height can be increased in an attempt to circumvent excessive arrow spine stiffness.
-Like many brace height adjustments, this will be a matter of trial and error, in an attempt to produce more favorable results.
+- Brace height can be increased to circumvent excessive arrow spine stiffness.
+Like many brace height adjustments, this will be a matter of trial and error to produce more favorable results.

 - Increase the weight of your arrow tips by switching to a heavier grain count variety.

-- Purchase arrows that have a weaker spine rating than the ones you are currently shooting.
+- Purchase arrows with a weaker spine rating than the ones you are currently shooting.

 If Bare Shaft Testing reveals consistent impacts to the right of the previously grouped fletched arrows, this is a sign of a weak arrow spine.

 The following options should be given consideration when attempting to remedy the condition.

 - Decrease brace height in an attempt to remedy the noted weak spine condition.
 Again, this is a matter of trial and error and can yield satisfactory results under the correct circumstances.

 - Recenter your arrow by moving your rest away from the riser, or adjust the plunger tension to a greater value.